jfromaniello/json-docker/README.md

+# json-docker

-The very useful [trentm/json command](https://github.com/trentm/json) in a docker container.
+The very useful [trentm/json](https://github.com/trentm/json) command tool in a docker container.

-This useful for environment where you can't install anything but dockers like [CoreOS](https://coreos.com/).
+> This is useful for environments where you can't install anything but dockers, like [CoreOS](https://coreos.com/).

 ## Usage